 Functional guarantees

+The Contractor shall guarantee to supply the RMS and services that meet all the functional and design requirements contained in, or reasonably inferred from this Technical Assignment.

+The contractor shall provide the guarantee of products and repair services of the RMS for 2 years after trial operation of RMS (guarantees period).
+During this period, all spare part and maintenance of equipment shall be provided by the contractor on its own expenses.

-The Contractor shall guarantee to supply the RMS and services that meet all the functional and design requirements contained in, or reasonably inferred from this Technical Assignment.The Contractor shall support the guarantees with test results documentation and/or certificates verifying that the relevant standards and Technical Assignment requirements are met during the design of the system and supply of the main and auxiliary equipment.
+The Contractor shall support the guarantees with test results documentation and/or certificates verifying that the relevant standards and Technical Assignment requirements are met during the design of the system and supply of the main and auxiliary equipment.

 Extent of supply

 Contractor’s scope of supply